 There are 2 basic types of eye doctors: optometrists and ophthalmologists.
 The best choice depends on your eye care needs.

-Either an optometrist or ophthalmologist is a good option.
+For general eye care, either an optometrist or ophthalmologist is a good option.
 Both of these types of eye doctors can:

 - Give you a comprehensive dilated eye exam